 Why do black moles appear?

-Methods for the prevention and prevention of malignancy
+Methods for preventing and preventing malignancy

-Do not sunbathe excessively.
-Getting sunbathing must be approached very deliberately.
+Don't sunbathe excessively.
+Sunbathing must be approached very carefully.
 It is better to sunbathe in the shade in the morning or evening.
-The safest time is before 10 am in the morning and after 6 pm in the evening.
+The most safe time– this is before 10 o’clock in the morning and after 18 o’clock in the evening.
 It is important to dress appropriately when visiting the beach.
-You need a headdress and clothes made of linen or cotton fabrics.
-And the skin must be protected.
+You need a hat and clothing made of linen or cotton fabrics.
+And it is necessary to apply protective agents to the skin.

-Removal of black moles
+Removing black moles

 • the surface of the nevus became shiny and smooth;